N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS/ENTITIES.md

 The Entities app is developed to interact with the Orion Context Broker (CB).
 It allows users to manage entities within the CB.
-Entities, in the FIWARE context, holds information in a smart solution, typically corresponding to real-world objects or abstract entities.
+Entities, in the FIWARE context, hold information in a smart solution, typically corresponding to real-world objects or abstract entities.

 ![Alt text](images/image-5.png)

-Users are able to create, update, retrieve, and delete entities via "Entities" module.
+Users are able to create, update, retrieve, and delete entities via the "Entities" module.
 By clicking on the *blue +* , you can add new entities , by clicking on the *red bin* you can delete a specific entity and by clicking on the *grey pen* you can edit an already existing entity.
-You can choose which entity to perform actions by selecting the white box.
+You can choose which entity to perform actions on by selecting the white box.

 - [Create New Entity](#create-new-entity)
 - [Delete an Entity](#delete-an-entity)